jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 refactoring needs substantial motivation, advantages, or simplifications.

 Do not begin by trying to change consensus code; it is difficult and dangerous territory.
-The goal of bitcoin core is to maintain the correct consensus on the bitcoin network, all else is secondary.
+The goal of Bitcoin Core is to maintain the correct consensus on the bitcoin network, and all else is secondary.

 Documentation is important, e.g. whether a function has a good description and [Doxygen documentation](https://github.com/bitcoin/bitcoin/blob/master/doc/developer-notes.md#coding-style-doxygen-compatible-comments)